 This mode will run the Neutralinojs process as a background server.
 You will be able to expose your application to a public network or the internet.

 Example scenario: You can make a web application to control your computer via mobile phones.

 Besides, you can run the Neutralinojs server on bare-metal servers, virtual machines, and application containers as a lightweight message broker.
 You may find endless use-cases for this framework mode.

 Make sure that you are blocking or allowing critical native operations via

 nativeAllowList respectively.
 Also, if you started the application with administrator

 access, your web application will have the same permission level.

 Neutralinojs app will run as a Chrome application.
-The framework use several Chrome command-line arguments to make the application look more like a native app.
-Neutralinojs chrome mode starts a new Chrome process with the following default command-line arguments.
+The framework use the following Chrome command-line arguments to make the web application look more like a native app.

 Neutralinojs chrome mode works on a computer that has a pre-installed version of Google Chrome, Chromium, or Microsoft Edge browser.
 If no installation was detected, Neutralinojs displays an error message by asking the user to install a Chromium-based browser.